fluidboss/EmbeddedSystems/Lecture3/Readme.md

-** Running code and plotting data**
+The  jupyter examples are to explore

-We will use the examples of
+(a) Functions and classes

-(a) Nonlinear ODE with plotting the FSI phase portrait and compare with
+(b) Solving simple linear ODE and SHM

-(b) Plotting the acceleration of a door - what does it mean and what is a physical model of this ?
+(c) Dyanmics of a red ball in a recorded video

-(c)
+(d) Bluetooth introduction.